CedricMercado2499/cedGame/notes.md

 # I also have to rename main(), it doesn't feel like a main anymore y'know
 # My next goal is to clean up the code
 # This is going to be a pain, but it'll be more organized which makes it easier to add new stuff

+# March 15, 2023
+# No particular goal today, I think it's best if I clean up the code a bit
+# Continue on the character attributes and stuff like that